DanielPollithy/danielpollithy.github.io/_posts/2018-06-25-tutorial-pypcd.md

 # generate a 3d data set containing waves like the sea
 # more or less ;)

-# generate a grid of numbers for x and y
+# generate a grid of numbers for x and z
 x = np.linspace(-10, 10, num=100)
 z = np.linspace(-10, 10, num=100)
 xx, zz = np.meshgrid(x, z)